willfindlay/honors-thesis/thesis/thesis.md

 with one major exception:
 As we will see, the original pH also responds to anomalies by delaying system calls outright and preventing anomalous `execve(2)` calls [@soma02].
-Implementing this functionality in ebpH is a topic for future work (c.f. \autoref{response_automation}).
+Implementing this functionality in ebpH is a topic for future work (c.f. \autoref{response_automation}), and currently ebpH only supports the anomaly detection aspect of its predecessor.

 ### A Survey of Data Collection in Intrusion Detection Systems